webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - ignore the conflict.
 Problem is small or not affecting performance.
   - ![conflict resolution](img/ConflictManagementStyles.jpg)
 - **Conflict Managing: Getting Help for Disgruntled Team Members**
-  - minor: communication between members.
-Find their fears.
+  - minor: open communication between members. one-on-one's to find their fears.
-  - major: HR, Policies, get the facts.
+  - major: HR/Legal, Company Policies.
+Make sure to get the facts.

 ## Data Confidentiality and Security